lguzzi/mtt-fit/README.md

 ## Changes in the conda environment

-When updating the conda enviroment file please update also the snapshot dictionaty and be sure not to put any user specific path inside the dictionary.
-Please run something like
+When updating the conda enviroment file update also the snapshot dictionaty and be sure not to put any user specific path inside the dictionary.
+Run something like

 ```bash
 conda activate mtt-fit
 conda env export | sed "s_prefix:.*__g" | sed "s_variables:.*__g" | sed "s_LD\_LIBRARY\_PATH.*__g" | sed "s_MTTFIT\_HOME.*__g" > mTT_env-snapshot.yaml
 ```
 to remove lines containing user paths.
-It is better to test the environment from a fresh installation before committing.